edthedev/edthedev.github.io/resume/index.md

 [157]: https://www.splunk.com/en_us/data-insider/what-is-soar.html

 ## Career

-### November 2019 - Present: Cybersecurity Manager of Software Development Assurance at the Office of the CIO, University of Illinois, Champaign, IL
+### Manager of Software Development and Assurance at the Office of the CIO, University of Illinois (Remote/Hybrid) | November 2019 - Present

-- Supports overall Identity, Privacy and Cybersecurity Objectives.
-- Mentors developers, security engineers, and researchers across campus on vulnerability remediation.
-- Mentored the development teams behind the highest volume community COVID testing response in the United States in 2020.
-- Instigates collaboration between campus faculty, staff and researcher developers and the Cybersecurity team.
+- Leads creation of [shared resources][44] for DevOps Cybersecurity 'good enough practices' to meet campus Information Technology Standards and policies.
 - Created key resources for Open Source procedures at University of Illinois - including a decision tree, product end-of-life language, and a vulnerability disclosure program.
 - Manages 4 full time Cybersecurity developers (fully remote team) and occassional student interns.
-- Led creation of [shared resources][44] for DevOps Cybersecurity 'good enough practices' to meet campus Information Technology Standards and policies.
+- Mentored the development teams behind the highest volume community COVID testing response in the United States in 2020.
+- Mentors developers, security engineers, and researchers across campus on vulnerability remediation.
 - Co-chair of the Next Generation Infrastructure Strategic Automation Working Group 2020-2022.
 - Member of the GitHub Enterprise Commitee, and founding member of the GitHub Enterprise Community Interest Group.
 Maintainer of the GitHub Enterprise Campus Community Portal.
 - Member of the Office of the CIO Technology Services Architecture Virtual Team.